symfony/symfony-docs/security.rst

 Some applications provide an API that is secured using tokens.
-These applications may use an endpoint that provides these tokens based on a username and password.
+These applications may use an endpoint that provides these tokens based on a username (or email) and password.
 The JSON login authenticator helps you create this functionality.

 Enable the authenticator using the ``json_login`` setting: